remotestorage/remotestorage.js/README.md

   <kbd>remotestorage-nocache.min.js</kbd> - same as the other .amd / .min
   build, but based on remotestorage-nocache.js.

+To use remoteStorage.js in a `node.js` environment:

+`npm install remotestoragejs`

+See our [node.js documentation](https://github.com/remotestorage/remotestorage.js/blob/master/doc/nodejs.md) for more details.

 ### Running tests

 Install development dependencies including the